adielBm/math/math/Logic/Predicate Logic/Syntax.md

 | Predicate Symbols           | $P_{0}^{n}, P_{1}^{n},P_{2}^{n},\dots$ (For each arity $n\geq 0$) |
 | Function Symbols (optional) | $F_{0}^{n}, F_{1}^{n},F_{2}^{n},\dots$ (For each arity $n\geq 0$) |
 | Constant Symbols (optional) | $C_{0},C_{1},C_{2},\dots$                                         |

+- The set of constant symbols, function symbols, and predicate symbols is called the **signature** of the language.
+- The set of all symbols is called the **alphabet** of the language.
+- The function that assigns to each symbol its arity is called the **signature function**.
+-

 ## Language

 ### Terms